 How can I help you?

 My question to you is, how can I help you achieve your dream physique and/or health goals.

-And because I cannot personally be there to assist you in the gym, I offer specialized programs as well as email support to help you reach your goals (for more information go to consultation – contact me).
+Because I cannot personally be there to assist you in the gym, I offer specialized programs as well as email support to help you reach your goals (for more information go to need help? – contact me).

 So what’s my story before Natural Supremacy?

 Growing up as a kid I always enjoyed doing adventurous and challenging stuff since I can remember.
 I did a bit of wrestling in primary school but I took a bigger liking to doing parkour in my free time.

 My interest in weights and building muscle started at the age of 8 as I would watch my dad work out.
 My dad had been working out on and off for about 25 years, and at that time he had his own small gym at home where he would do his thing.
 I remember watching him and thinking to myself “wow, my dad’s pretty strong.”
 Now my dad wasn’t exactly the bodybuilding type, although he did have a few bodybuilding books which I would page through and look at.
 I would think to myself “these guys are huge!” (which I only later learned was mainly because of the use of steroids), but even at that young age I didn’t really have a desire to look exactly like those guys.
 I mean I had a desire to get big and strong, but those guys just looked a bit too extreme for me.
 Yes I wanted to be big and strong with broad shoulders, a thin waist, and a big chest with muscular legs and arms, but I still wanted to be built in proportion and have a very functional body so that I could still do other things that I loved doing such as parkour and so on.